 The desecration goes on.
-As the party that believes in government’s capacity to do good, Democrats see Trump’s abject failure to organize the federal response to the deadly coronavirus pandemic — with the death toll now nearing 220,200 and the collapse of the American economy, whose price-tag experts now peg at $16 trillion — as abject executive malpractice, a crime against American humanity.
+As the party that believes in government’s capacity to do good, Democrats see Trump’s abject failure to organize the federal response to the deadly coronavirus pandemic — with the death toll now nearing a quarter of a million American souls (220,200) and the collapse of the American economy, whose price-tag experts now peg at $16 trillion — as abject executive malpractice, a crime against American humanity.
 (Modern-day Republicans have never believed in government and, despite these ruinous numbers, still don’t.)

 As the party that believes in the liberal world order, with its rules-based organization and alliances, Democrats look at the damage Trump has inflicted on that order and our allies as an unconscionable and irresponsible exercise of the superpower’s power.
 (Once upon a time, the Republicans believed in America’s leadership role in the world.)